Plow Systems (mining) Information

-Plow systems in mining operations extract segments of coal across the face of a coal seam during longwall mining procedures.
-Plows are used in lieu of a shearer, and excavate coal in low and medium height coal seams.
-The plow is pulled by a heavy chain at speeds up to 300 feet per minute, while its static cutting head outperforms shearers in full seam thicknesses.
-Automated plow systems can increase production in certain seams through overload protection and alignment correction.
+Plow systems extract segments of coal across the face of a coal seam during longwall mining procedures.
+They are used in lieu of a shearer on coal seam thickness less than 1.8 meters in height, and excavate coal in low and medium height coal seams.
+The plow consists of a static cutting head equipped with cutting picks or blades and is pulled by a heavy chain at speeds up to 300 feet per minute across an armored face conveyor (AFC).

 There are two basic types of coal plows:

-- A sliding plow includes a base plate that runs under the armored face conveyor (AFC).
+A sliding plow includes a base plate that runs under the AFC.
 The chain conveyor attaches to the plow behind the AFC allowing for easier rigging further away from the coal face.

 Video credit: Cat® Automated Plow Systems via YouTube